Intelligent Design and Scientific Theory - What About The Designer?

 business of considering one way or the other the existence of supernatural

-entities, divine intercession, or other things for which there are no
+entities, divine intercession, or other things for which there is no

-sheer lack of tangible evidence for the existence of god or gods does not
+sheer lack of evidence for the existence of god or gods does not

 unequivocally disconfirm their existence.
 That, however, does not give god

-or gods the status of either existence or omnipotence in fact by default.
+or gods the status of existence in fact by default.